Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

 with

 where the matrix in \eqref{MLCP} is positive semi-definite (see Appendix for details).
-Consequently, the MLCP can be transformed into a monotone LCP and solved by a standard interior point algorithm \cite{KMNY91}.
-However, this transformation is arduous especially in high dimensions \cite{ALP97,Gul95,Wri96}.
+Consequently, it is possible to transform this MLCP into a monotone LCP and solve it by an interior point algorithm \cite{KMNY91}.
+However, this transformation is arduous, especially in high dimensions, and may be prohibitively expensive \cite{ALP97,Gul95,Wri96}.
 In \cite{Wri96} it is noted that the transformation to an LCP is not essential if the matrix

 is injective.
-In our context, the injectivity of this matrix is easily established under mild conditions.
+In our context, the injectivity of this matrix can be established under mild conditions.